I'm Like a Lawyer with the Way I'm Always Trying to Get You Off (Me & You)

 "I'm Like a Lawyer with the Way I'm Always Trying to Get You Off (Me & You)", or for short "I'm Like a Lawyer...
-(Me & You)", is a song by American rock band Fall Out Boy, and is the fifth and last single from their third studio album, Infinity on High (2007).
+(Me & You)", is a song by American rock band Fall Out Boy, released as the fifth and last single from their third studio album, Infinity on High (2007), in September 2007.

 Background

 With music composed by Fall Out Boy vocalist and guitarist Patrick Stump and lyrics penned by bassist Pete Wentz, the song was one of the two tracks produced by Babyface (who was referenced in the song), the other single being "Thnks fr th Mmrs".

 This song was played on VH1's V-Spot acoustic sessions along with "Thnks fr th Mmrs", "This Ain't a Scene, It's an Arms Race", and "Sugar, We're Goin Down", all of which were successful singles.
 Wentz characterized Stump’s vocal performance on the song as "straight-up Motown", continuing to say "If there wasn't a rock band playing, it'd be straight R&B, and he'd go on tour with just an upright bass and a drum and open up for R. Kelly."
 Lyrically, the song has been described as "about as close to a love song as you'll get from this band, a rare moment of tenderness among songs about blog entries, guest lists, and therapy sessions.

 In Australia, the single reached No. 28 on the Australian ARIA singles chart, becoming the fourth consecutive top-30 single from the album in that region.
 In the US, it reached No. 68 on the Billboard Hot 100 and received moderate mainstream airplay.